http-wasm/http-wasm/content/rationale.md

 ## Why are the query parameters URI encoded?

-Query parameters can contain characters that act as values or as a separator in the syntax.
+Query parameters can contain characters that act as values or as delimiters in the syntax (see <https://datatracker.ietf.org/doc/html/rfc3986#section-2.2>).
 A query string like `?name=chip&dale` can represent two things depending if it was encoded or not:

 * encoded: `name` equals `chip` and `dale` is empty.
 * raw: `name` equals `chip&dale`